commercialhaskell/stackage/README.md

         "package1 package2 package3"

 You can follow the examples of the other sets of packages in that function.
-Once you've done this, you should confirm that your newly added packages are compatible with the rest of stackage by building the package set.
+Once you've done this, you can confirm that your newly added packages are compatible with the rest of stackage by building the package set following the instructions below.

+__NOTE__: In order to ease the process of adding new packages, we no longer require new submissions to be tested on your own system before sending a pull request.
+If you believe your package works with the newest versions of all dependencies, you may send a pull request without testing first.
+If you do so, please be sure to state this in the pull request so that the Stackage maintainers (e.g., Michael) will know to do basic sanity checking before merging.

 You should also read the [maintainers agreement](https://github.com/fpco/stackage/wiki/Maintainers-Agreement).